koad/documentation/src/index.md

 - these are your projects
 - a project is an idea that drives you to action

-projects can show up at any time, prepare to capture them and push them into a reliable system to accomplish any actionable items that are required to complete the `project`
+projects can be inspired at any time, prepare to capture them and push them into a reliable system to accomplish any actionable items that are required to complete the `project` and achive your desired goals.

 <!-- "in the beginning, __God said__" -->